International Velvet (album): Release

 International Velvet was released in the United Kingdom on 2 February 1998, following the earlier releases of both "I Am the Mob" the previous October and "Mulder and Scully" a few days earlier.
 It was awarded 3× Platinum status by the British Phonographic Industry on 12 November 1999, meaning that in 22 months it had sold over 900,000 copies.
 The album was Catatonia's first release in the United States by the Vapor label owned by Neil Young, but it did not chart and according to The Washington Post was "overlooked".
 It was Catatonia's first album release in the United States.
 The success of the album was seen as launching the band into the public spotlight.

 Five singles were released from the album.
-"I Am the Mob" was released on 6 October 1997 and became their first single to reach the top 40 in the United Kingdom, having reached number 40 on the UK Singles Chart.
+"I Am the Mob" was released on 6 October 1997 and became their second single to reach the top 40 in the United Kingdom, having reached number 40 on the UK Singles Chart.
 "Mulder and Scully", released on 19 January 1998, became their breakout hit, reaching number three on the chart, and subsequent single "Road Rage" reached number five following its release on 20 April 1998.
 The final two singles did not reach the top ten, with "Strange Glue" (20 July 1998) getting to number 11 and "Game On" (26 October 1998) only reaching number 33.
-As part of the opening ceremony for the 1999 Rugby World Cup at the Millennium Stadium in Cardiff, Wales, Catatonia performed the title track from the album.
+As part of the opening ceremony for the 1999 Rugby World Cup at the Millennium Stadium in Cardiff, Wales, Catatonia performed the bilingual title track from the album.
 That track had become an unofficial Welsh anthem due in part to the chorus "Every day when I wake up I thank the Lord I'm Welsh".
 To promote the album, the band undertook its biggest tour to date.